USS Swordfish (SSN-579): 1958–1981

 Swordfish conducted local operations in the Hawaiian area from 1 January to 11 May 1969 at which time she again deployed until 4 November.
 The remainder of the year was spent in a leave and upkeep period.
 She was deployed on special operations from 24 February to 9 April 1970 and then entered drydock at Pearl Harbor for an availability period which lasted until 30 September.
 The remainder of calendar year 1970 was spent conducting a period of crew training necessitated by the yard period.

 Local operations during 1971 were broken by a tour in WestPac from 24 March to 22 September.
 During this deployment, the submarine visited Yokosuka, Buckner Bay, Pusan, and Hong Kong.
 Swordfish continued local operations until 26 June 1972 when she entered the Pearl Harbor Naval Shipyard for her annual overhaul which lasted through 31 December 1973.
 Upon completion of the yard period, Swordfish resumed operations with her Pearl Harbor-based squadron.

 On 22 June 1977, Swordfish launched a Mark 14 torpedo which made a circular run and hit the port screw.
 Fortunately, it was an exercise torpedo.
 Swordfish returned to port for 24 hours, did a screw change, and went back to sea.

 Swordfish made a deployment to the western Pacific from October 1977 until March 1978, stopping in Yokosuka, Pusan, Chinhae, Guam, Philippines, and Hong Kong.

-In September 1978 a paint scraper worth 15 cents was accidentally dropped into a torpedo launcher and jammed the loading piston in its cylinder.
+In September 1978 a paint scraper worth 15¢ was accidentally dropped into a torpedo launcher and jammed the loading piston in its cylinder.
 For a week divers tried to free the piston while Swordfish was waterborne but all attempts failed.
-She had to be dry-docked and subsequent repairs cost 171,000 dollars.
+She had to be dry-docked and subsequent repairs cost $171,000.

 In July 1979 the Swordfish began a western Pacific deployment, stopping in Yokosuka, Pusan, and the territory of Guam.
 After refitting in Guam the ship began operations again, but was forced to return to Guam after several days to repair the diesel engine after the muffler exhaust valve broke, flooding the engine.
 After repairs were made the deployment continued without incident until the ship's return to Pearl Harbor in December 1979.